XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 36. Pod is in a failed state in EKS — how do you troubleshoot it?
 37. **ECS vs EKS** — when would you choose each?
 38. How do you handle authentication for EKS clusters and store secrets securely in your environment?
+39. If I have an app running on EKS and need to expose it externally — what setup will you do?

 ---